redis-stack/redis-stack-docs/docs/stack/about/index.md

 * Analyze traffic to Redis in real time with the Profiler tool
 * Use embedded Redis CLI at any time.
 * Analyze memory usage with the Memory Analysis tool
-* Identify and troubleshoot bottlenecks with the Slowlog tool
+* Identify and troubleshoot bottlenecks using the Slowlog tool.

 ## Redis Stack packaging